deltakiloromeo/LCD_VU/README.md

 # LCD_VU
 This is a library for displaying audio level (dBu) using 16x2 LCD, controlled using LiquidCrystal_I2C library.
-VU level is represented by 14 bars segment, the default audio level range are between -25 to 2 dBu.
+VU level is represented by 14 bars segment, the default audio level range are between -25dBu to 2dBu.
 As this is only intended for a simple display unit, and not for measurement unit, the result may be less acurrate compared to a professional measurement tool.

 ## Requirement
 You need to download LiquidCrystal_I2C library to use this library.
 I'm using LCD with I2C driver from https://github.com/marcoschwartz/LiquidCrystal_I2C.git

-## Attributes
+## Attribution
 - The basic concept for this library is based on the KT Audio VU Meter by ThomAce (https://create.arduino.cc/projecthub/ThomAce/ktaudio-vu-meter-1402b1).
 - Liquid Crystal Display with I2C backpack library (https://github.com/marcoschwartz/LiquidCrystal_I2C.git)